ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 chick.src = 'assets/chick-base.png';
 ```

-Within your if/else if statements, reset the source of each appropriate arrow to the blue arrow image for when no arrow keys are being pressed.
+Within your if/else if statements, reset the source of each appropriate danceArrow and moveArrow to the blue arrow image for when no arrow keys are being pressed.

 ```javascript
 // key equals "ArrowRight" means the right arrow was released on the keyboard